416-MemoryLane/MemoryLane/README.md

 - Starting the script with an unregistred user automatically creates a new user.
 - We assume that there will be one user per repository instance.
 Once you have logged in successfully, you will not be able to change users.
   - To reset the state of the repository delete the `/.env` file and `/memory-lane-gallery` directory from the project root directory.
+- The application will not work in a virtualized environment (eg. Docker)